Skip to content

 Exchange-traded funds (ETFs) are an increasingly popular way for share traders to gain exposure to a wide variety of investments at a relatively low cost.

 ETFs generally hold a particular type of shares, bonds, commodities, currencies or futures contracts, and usually reflect the price movement of their holdings.
-This enables share traders to get exposure to particular industries (such as a financial services ETF), an index (such as the ASX200 ETF), international markets (such as a US shares ETF), bonds (through a bond ETF) and others.
+This enables share and CFD traders to gain exposure to particular industries (such as a financial services ETF), an index (such as the ASX200 ETF), international markets (such as a US shares ETF), bonds (through a bond ETF) and others.

 What to know about ASX ETFs